thunderbird/webext-docs/compose.rst

 .. api-section-annotation-hack:: -- [Added in TB 74]

 Updates the compose window.
-Specify only fields that you want to change.
+Only fields that are to be changed should be specified.
 Currently only a limited amount of information can be set, more will be added in later versions.

 The compose format of an already opened compose window cannot be changed.
-Since Thunderbird 98 a specified but conflicting ``details.body`` or ``details.plainTextBody`` no longer causes an exception, but is simply ignored.
-This allows to specify both and let the compose window pick the correct value.
-Specifying a conflicting value for ``details.isPlaintext`` will be ignored as well. **Note:** In older versions of Thunderbird it was not allowed to specify a conflicting value for ``details.body``, ``details.plainTextBody`` or ``details.isPlaintext`` and :ref:`getComposeDetails` had to be called first to get the current compose format.
+Since Thunderbird 98, setting conflicting values ​​of ``details.body`` or ``details.plainTextBody`` no longer raises an exception, instead the compose window chooses the matching value and ignores the other.
+A conflicting value for ``details.isPlaintext`` is ignored as well.

 .. api-header::
    :label: Parameters